corrode/corrode.github.io/content/blog/dont-use-preludes-and-globs/index.md

 Another common argument for preludes is that they reduce friction when importing types.

 I don't think that's true anymore.
-IDE support for Rust has made great strides in the last years.
-Nowadays, your IDE will just auto-import the type for you.
-(Largely thanks to [Rust Analyzer](https://rust-analyzer.github.io/) and [Rust Rover](https://www.jetbrains.com/rust/))
+Editor support for Rust has made great strides in the last years.
+Nowadays, your editor will just auto-import the type for you.
+(Largely thanks to [Rust Analyzer](https://rust-analyzer.github.io/) and [Rust Rover](https://www.jetbrains.com/rust/)).
 Problem solved!

 And to also address the root cause: If you see the urge to add a prelude, because your crate requires importing many modules to be usable, maybe your public API is too big?
 Try to reduce the number modules.